 Section 13 of the Act provides for the recovery of the cost of making information available under the official information act.
 However, there are some exceptions to this, e.g. the council cannot charge the Inland Revenue Department for its information requests.
-The current charges are set out in Section 3.1.
+The current charges are set out in Section 3.1 of this charging policy.